 It goes by many names: zebrafish, firefish, turkeyfish, red lionfish, butterfly cod, peacock lionfish, scorpion volitans, and devil firefish, just to name a few, but a rose by any other name is still a rose, and this son-of-a-B has invaded the Caribbean, much of the Gulf of Mexico, and the Eastern United States waters as far north as North Carolina.
 The natural home and habitat of the lionfish is the South Pacific and Indian Oceans, but it is believed that it has been introduced to our Atlantic waters by the intentional release into the wild by aquarium owners, and also there is at least one documented accidental release due to a damaged home during Hurricane Andrew in 1992.
 Scientists report that genetic evidence points to multiple introductions.
 Here in the Atlantic Ocean, there are no natural predators of the lionfish, although if you have one on your spear, certainly the Caribbean Reef Shark is not averse to stealing a free meal, as Mike can attest (see Blackbeard’s Scuba Adventure Blog – December 10, 2013 for the video: http://adventuresportsnewmarket.weebly.com/adventure-sports-blog.html - the next blog down).

-They are pretty, what's the problem?
+They're so pretty, what's the problem?

 2. Second, they are ambush predators that corner their prey, and often consume them whole.
 They commonly prey on young snappers, grouper and shrimp, simultaneously starving out the competition for food, and depleting the population of many species of fish.
 It is unknown what the repercussions may be in the future for this kind of invasion, but clearly the natural balance of the food chain in the Atlantic Ocean is being radically shifted.
 The stomach of a lionfish can expand to 30 times its normal size, and with its voracious appetite, you can imagine that our Atlantic fish are disappearing fast!